 Though Rocket Money is technically free to download and join, you will have to pay the company 40% of any of the savings you incur because of their efforts.
 The good news is that once you pay for the service, you can continue to enjoy the savings benefits for years after.

-One of the more specialized personal finance software programs on our list, TurboTax allows you to file your taxes for free, as long as you don’t have any schedules attached.
+One of the more specialized personal finance software programs on our list, TurboTax allows you to file your taxes for free for simple tax returns only, as long as you don’t have any schedules attached.
+Not all taxpayers qualify.
 Like many other tax preparation services, TurboTax walks you through the filing process to make filing that much easier.

 You Need A Budget (YNAB), as the name suggests, helps you create a budget to achieve your financial goals.
 You’ll be able to see your accounts in real time when you link them, either automatically or manually.
 YNAB also offers customizable reporting and goal-tracking features.